In the legal profession, you build your law firms’ reputation through winning cases. That said, not all cases are the same.

 Here are a few sites where you might be able to write a guest post:

 You should not focus exclusively on attorney directories.
 Also, consider using local directories as well.
-The top local directories to start are:
+The top local directories to start with are:

 The catch is your Name, Address, and Phone Number (NAP) on third-party websites needs to match the information on Google.
 You can check your NAP information on third-party sites with the Moz Local tool.

 The next link strategy combines PR with SEO.
-Every time you interview with a news organization they usually share your story on their website.
+Every time you interview with a news organization, they usually share your story on their website.
 Often, they link to your site in the story when they reference you as the expert.
 A great source to get started with this is Help A Reporter Out.